PJMantoss/admin_panel/README.md

-# An Admin Panel UI
+# An Admin Panel
-For for Managing E-Commerce Accounts.
+For Managing E-Commerce Accounts.
 Built with React, CSS and Material UI.

 ## Tools
 - React JS